Curated by Allison Glenn — In an effort to be held

 In an effort to be held includes artists who engage in transference, collage, and casting processes, re-presenting found materials to convey the histories they carry.
 Angel Otero creates dynamic, large-scale abstractions by representationally painting onto glass, scraping at the surface to dismantle the composition into fragments that are reassembled into stratified compositions.
 Embracing the idea that materials hold memories both personal and ubiquitous, Splintered (2019) is created from collaged, cut-out pieces of earlier oil paint, salvaged from the studio and recontextualized into an assemblage painting that incorporates pieces of woven cane.
 The undulating surface of Kevin Beasley’s Site XXXIII (2023) holds strips of fabric and textiles–including altered t-shirts and raw cotton from the artist’s home state of Virginia–that are embedded into the dyed-resin encased surface, alluding to what we keep and the truths we hold.
 Created from paper and granite dust sourced from old Confederate monuments, Bethany Collins’ Old Ship series (2023) is based on ornamental details found on the Corinthian columns enclosing the sanctuary of the Old Ship AME Zion Church, the oldest Black church in the artist’s hometown of Montgomery, AL. Each cast pays homage to the building and congregation that hosted prominent Black speakers like Frederick Douglass, Senator Blanche K. Bruce, and Dr. Booker T. Washington.
 The seductive ripples of paint that cascade across the large-scale, twisted metal in Kennedy Yanko’s sculpture are created by folding, bending, and further manipulating sheets of semi-dried acrylic paint around metal found in scrap yards.

 Through an uninhibited consideration of surface and edge, many artists interrogate the boundaries of their bodies, and the permeability of binary classifications.
 Articulating the illusory ideas of identity through a signature style of painting that destabilizes the viewers' perception, Christina Quarles’ shape-shifting bodies transform across the pictorial plane of a canvas, walls, and often-times the entirety of galleries.
 The casually entangled bodies depicted in Honey n’ Smoke (2022), for example, languidly drape across a hard-edged, angular line that bisects the richly complex composition, complicating the perspective.
 Through her often-times surrealistic compositions, Ilana Savdie’s large-scale beeswax, oil, and acrylic paintings contain multitudes.
 Painting to the scale of her own body, the intertwined bodies found within Savdie’s otherworldly compositions include shapeshifters, such as the marimonda–or trickster–figures of Brazilian Barranquilla Carnival and parasites, seen by Savdie as body snatchers, or agents of change.
 Overall, Savdie considers the unfixed and fluid qualities of bodies and identity, and the tensions through which a third, or liminal, space emerges.
 The titles of Wangechi Mutu’s watercolors–Metastasis III and Metastasis IV (2016) refer to the cellular growth and relocation of a pathogenic agent in a hostbody.
 The delicately interwoven shapes are plant-like, amoebic, and corporeal, suggesting an interconnectedness inherent in all life forms.
 Moving her entire body across unstretched, shaped canvases Cameron Harvey’s Ancestors consider the limits of her form.
 Impressing her body into paint she creates from plants sourced on long walks in Los Angeles, Harvey sees her paintings as protective bodies that hold space for the viewer to contemplate their own relationship to the present moment, their physical body, and their similarities to other forms in nature.
 Sweeping paint across the surface of canvas with a push broom became Ed Clark’s iconic approach to abstraction.
 Fully engaging the liveliness of his body in each application of paint and pigment, each mark made by the broom becomes an extension of Clark himself.
-Erotica (2002) is a uniquely pastel picture from a moment late in the artist’s career, where the expressionistic marks softened and the paint became looser, and more fluid like.
+Patel Wheel (1989) is a uniquely pastel picture from a moment late in the artist’s career, where the expressionistic marks softened and the paint became looser, and more fluid like.
 The pigments of the pooling paint found in the center of Kellie Romany’s palm sized ceramic vessels are taken from a controversial and inconsistent early 20th-century chromatic scale of skin tones created by Felix von Luschen, which he used to establish racial classifications.
 Inviting viewers to hold, move, and rearrange the vessels, with In an effort to be held (2018), Romany asks us to consider our interconnected relationship to our bodies, all bodies, and the world around us.
 Further engaging with this dialogue of bodies and the environment, Karen Seapker’s extraterrestrial forms combine Greek mythologies with the natural world.
 Sisyphus with Seedling (2024) presents the myth of Sisyphus, a King forever condemned by the gods to push a rock up the mountain in Hades, as punishment for his unspeakable behavior towards fellow humans, met with a seedling that promises new life and hope while also considering the cyclical nature of things so intrinsic to Sisyphis’s enduring retribution.

 In an effort to be held also reflects on the fragility and form of materials, incorporating artists–including Lotus L. Kang, Kennedy Yanko, Manal Shoukair, and Angel Otero–who anthropomorphize media, referring to the paint, film, silicone, and nylon they use as "skins", asking the viewer to consider the implications of these references in these exceedingly fragile times.